FBruzzesi/sklearn-smithy/README.md

-# Scikit learn smithy
+# Scikit-learn Smithy

-CLI to forge scikit-learn compatible estimators with ease.
+CLI to forge scikit-learn compatible estimator templates with ease.

 ## Why

-Writing a scikit-learn compatible estimator is a bit of a hassle.
-You need to write a lot of boilerplate code to get started.
+Writing a scikit-learn compatible estimators might be harder than expected.

+While everyone knows about the `fit` and `predict`, there are a lot of other methods and attributes that might be expected from your estimator.

 This tool aims to help you with that.

 Not only that, but scikit-learn expects certain behaviours, methods and attributes from your estimator depending on: